-As we reviewed the achievement gaps between our low-income and more advantaged peers, we considered the research connecting parent involvement in a child's education with that child's academic performance.
-With approximately 80% of families living in poverty, parent involvement can be a challenge for Rosemead families.
-Families living in poverty often work multiple jobs may have limited English language skills, and in some cases may have had few positive experiences with their own schooling in the past.
-These factors frequently work against a school's attempts to form relationships with families living in poverty.
+As we reviewed the achievement gaps between low-income and more advantaged peers, we considered the research connecting parent involvement in a child's education with that child's academic performance.
+With approximately 80% of families identified as low-income, parent involvement can be a challenge for Rosemead families.
+Families and parents often work multiple jobs, have unusual work hours, may have limited English language skills, or in some cases may have had challenging experiences with their own schooling in the past.
+These factors frequently work against a school's attempts to form relationships with families living in these situations.
 Studies indicate that the more that parents are authentically engaged in their child's education, the greater the likelihood of academic and social success for students.
 In addition, English learner students have parents who are not fluent in the language and therefore less able to help their children navigate schoolwork and take advantage of programs the school has to offer.
 Our parents who are immigrants are often unfamiliar with schooling in the US, making them sometimes hesitant to come to school and ask for support if needed.

 Rosemead School District will provide a wide range of school and district supports and opportunities to increase parental involvement of unduplicated pupils in the schools.
-Parent workshops and outreach through coffee chats and community events (Goal 4, Action 1) will be scheduled at parents' convenience.
+Parent workshops and outreach through coffee chats and community events (Goal 4, Action 1) are scheduled at parents' convenience.
 Community liaisons (Goal 4, Action 2) at every school as well as centrally at the district will get to know the families' needs and will reach out to make sure that low-income and English learner families understand school offerings and requirements and are connected with additional services as needed.
 Translators (Goal 4, Action 2) provide written and oral translations of parent-facing documents, and at parent meetings for families who speak Spanish, Cantonese, Mandarin, or Vietnamese are essential for two-way communication.
-The district also will continue to use various communication tools (Goal 4, Action 3) with translation services to reach unduplicated student families.
+The district also will continue to use various communication tools (Goal 4, Action 3) with translation services to reach families of our English learners and low-income families.
 Tools such as Blackboard Connect, which allows us to easily send home messages via text, email, and phone in the language a family has on file as their primary language helps us to reach families who are on the go and may not read a letter sent home.

 Though these actions are being applied districtwide, they are most needed for families who may need extra support to help their children thrive academically.
 Parents who were themselves successful in US schools and who speak and read English can more easily help their children with homework, read school bulletins in English, and provide their children guidance on how to succeed in school than those who lack confidence with academics or with English.
 This includes parents of "ever EL" students who have reclassified as Fluent English Proficient but whose parents speak a language other than English.
-With strong parent partnerships in place, we anticipate that our unduplicated pupils will attend school consistently and that their parents will report on the CalSCHLS survey and in LCAP input meetings that they feel well-supported.
+With strong parent partnerships in place, we anticipate that our unduplicated pupils will attend school consistently and that their parents will report on the California School Parent Survey (CSPS) and in LCAP input meetings that they feel well-supported.